belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 	- Null Hypothesis: No Effect Modification
 	- Interaction terms in regression models
 * Examine stratum-specific confidence intervals
-* Problem: All influenced by sample size
+* Problem: All influenced by sample size (e.g. have not enough people)